wolfalders/wolfalders.github.io/_publications/publications.md

 2023    __Alders, W.__ The archaeology of social transformation in rural Zanzibar, Tanzania, eleventh to nineteenth centuries CE. _African Archaeological Review._ https://doi.org/10.1007/s10437-023-09523-y

-### Manuscripts in Preparation
+### Manuscripts in Preparation, Review, and Revision
+In Revision.		  __Alders, W.__ Assertive commoners and evasive elites: Debt, clientage, and the integrative orientation of bottom-up action on the East African Swahili Coast.
+Submitted to _Journal of Anthropological Archaeology._

+In Review.        	__Alders, W.__; Juma, K.; Manzi, Z.; Muhammed, H.; Musa, H.; Suleiman, H.; Ubwa, A.; Vuai, A.; Ali, A. Coastal Slave Raiding, Indigenous Hinterlands, and Small-Scale Agricultural Transformations in Coastal East Africa.
+In preparation to submit to _Current Anthropology._

 In Prep.         __Alders, W.__, Davis, D.; Haines, J. Archaeology in the fourth dimension: studying landscapes with multitemporal PlanetScope data.
 In preparation for submission to _Journal of Archaeological Method and Theory._

-In Prep.        	__Alders, W.__; Juma, K.; Manzi, Z.; Muhammed, H.; Musa, H.; Suleiman, H.; Ubwa, A.; Vuai, A.; Ali, A. Coastal Slave Raiding, Indigenous Hinterlands, and Small-Scale Agricultural Transformations in Coastal East Africa.
-In preparation to submit to _Current Anthropology._

-In Review.		  __Alders, W.__ Assertive commoners and evasive elites: Debt, clientage, and the integrative orientation of bottom-up action on the East African Swahili Coast.
-Submitted to _Journal of Anthropological Archaeology._

 ### Reports